tambiasawo/netlfix-clone/README.md

 ## Use app locally
 - Clone or download this repo to your local machine
 - run npm install or yarn install
+- Go to https://www.themoviedb.org and create an account
+- create a .env.local file in the project folder and paste your api key in here
 - run npm run dev
-- and your app is up and running